meganmoeller/Booklist/README.md

 # Booklist
-Booklist project using JavaScript, jQuery, HTML, and CSS.
+Booklist project using JavaScript, jQuery, and HTML5.
 This is a work in progress and still need to add the feature of deleting books from the list.